amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

   }
 {% endcodeblock %}

-Using doubly linked list we no longer have to iterate through the whole list to get the 2nd last elements.
+Using doubly linked list, we no longer have to iterate through the whole list to get the 2nd last elements.
 We can use directly `this.last.previous` and is `O(1)`.

 Did you remember that for the Queue we had to use two arrays?
-Now, we can can change that implementation an use a doubly linked list instead that has a *O(1)* for insert at the start and deleting at the end.
+Now, we can change that implementation an use a doubly linked list instead that has an *O(1)* for insert at the start and deleting at the end.

 # Summary

-We a explored the most of the linear data strucutrures.
-We saw that depending of how we implement the data structures there are different runtimes.
+We a explored the most of the linear data structures.
+We saw that depending on how we implement the data structures there are different runtimes.

 Here's a summary of everything that we explored.
-You can click on each runtime and it will take you to the implementation.
+You can click on each runtime, and it will take you to the implementation.
 <!-- there is not a generic runtime for the operations because it depends more  -->

 **Time complexity**